opf/openproject/docs/development/data-flow/README.md

 | `autologin` (name is configurable)             | (Optional feature, requires opt-in under Administration > Authentication settings) <br />enables the user to automatically log in again after the session expired (e.g. because the browser was closed).
 It is set when the user checks the '*Stay logged in*' box in the login form.<br /> | Cookie 1 year<br />+ server-side token N days (configurable) | secure<br />httponly<br />Samesite=Lax<br />encrypted | [Code ref](https://github.com/opf/openproject/blob/release/13.0/app/controllers/concerns/accounts/user_login.rb#L19C1-L29) |
 | `op2fa_remember_token`                         | the presence of that cookie suppresses the need for the user to provide a second factor upon login for N days (configurable by administration) if the user selects to do so when entering the 2fa information. | N days (configurable)                                        | secure<br />httponly<br />Samesite=Lax<br />encrypted | [Code ref](https://github.com/opf/openproject/blob/release/13.0/modules/two_factor_authentication/app/controllers/concerns/two_factor_authentication/remember_token.rb#L28-L34) |

-On top of that, for cloud instances:

-- `openproject_cloud_instances` contains a list of instances the user recently accessed.
-- additional technical cookies might be set by the load balancer and intermediate processes (i.e., to remember a sticky load balancer and ensuring subsequent requests are routed similarly).

-## Deletion and anonymization of personally identifiable information
+## Deletion of personal data

-Whenever users in OpenProject are fully deleted, the system scrubs and removes all structural PII.
+Whenever a user in OpenProject is fully deleted, the system scrubs and removes all user master data, all functional assignments, and all references to a user in the change histories.
+All actions performed in the name of the user are being replaced with a singular "**Deleted user**" reference in order to maintain integrity of database references, such as being an author of a work package that remains.
+Finally, the user data itself will be deleted, removing all structural traces of PII in the system.

+**Note:** Due to the user references changing, respective cache keys for information such as work packages or projects are invalidated automatically.

+**Note:** Deleting a user account is a permanent action and cannot be reversed.

 For more information on user account deletion, please see [the user administration guide](../../system-admin-guide/users-permissions/users/#delete-users).

-Deleting a user account is a permanent action and cannot be reversed.
-All actions performed in the name of the user are being scrubbed and replaced with a singular "Deleted user" reference in order to maintain integrity of database references, such as being an author of a work package that remains.
-Finally, the user data itself will be deleted, removing all structural traces of PII in the system.
-Due to the user references changing, respective cache keys for information such as work packages or projects are invalidated automatically.
-Note that user-input data such as text or comments cannot be deleted or scrubbed in an automated fashion.

-Log files might still retain PII data of the user for the configured retention period.
+**Note:** Input created by a user such as text or comments cannot be deleted or scrubbed in an automated fashion.
+The content stays but will be referenced to the non-personal "Deleted User".

+**Note:** Persons mentioned in text or shown in uploaded pictures cannot be deleted or scrubbed in an automated fashion.
+All references to persons in text or pictures need to be deleted either one by one or by deleting the project in total.
 Memory references in memcached might still refer to (invalidated) user data until it is being reassigned.

+**Note:** Logfiles might retain personal data for the configured retention period of the logfile.
+See "D: Logging" above.